A lack of affordable housing causes 6,500 people in Omaha to experience homelessness each year.

 923 N. 38th St.

-Durham Booth Manor offers 47 clean, bright, affordable apartments to adults age 62 and older with very low incomes.
-In addition to safe, comfortable housing, older adults living at Durham Booth Manor also benefit from the social and spiritual activities offered by the Dora Bingel Senior Center, located adjacent to the apartment complex.
+Durham Booth Manor offers 47 clean, bright, affordable apartments to adults age 62 and older with low incomes.
+In addition to safe, comfortable housing, older adults living at Durham Booth Manor also benefit from the social engagement opportunities available.
 Learn more about how we partner with older adults.